aws/aws-sdk-php/docs/feature-dynamodb-session-handler.rst

 ---------------------------- -------------------------------------------------------------------------------------------
 ``locking_strategy``         The strategy used for doing session locking.
 By default the handler uses the
-                             ``NullLockingStrategy``, which means that session locking is **not** enabled (see the :ref:`session-locking` section for more information).
+                             ``NullLockingStrategy``, which means that session locking is **not** enabled (see the :ref:`ddbsh-session-locking` section for more information).
 Valid values for this option include null, 'null', 'pessemistic', or an instance of ``NullLockingStrategy`` or ``PessimisticLockingStrategy``.
 ---------------------------- -------------------------------------------------------------------------------------------
 ``automatic_gc``             Whether or not to use PHP's session auto garbage collection.
 This defaults to the value of
-                             ``(bool) ini_get('session.gc_probability')``, but the recommended value is ``false``. (see the :ref:`garbage-collection` section for more information).
+                             ``(bool) ini_get('session.gc_probability')``, but the recommended value is ``false``. (see the :ref:`ddbsh-garbage-collection` section for more information).
 ---------------------------- -------------------------------------------------------------------------------------------
 ``gc_batch_size``            The batch size used for removing expired sessions during garbage collection.
 This defaults
                              to ``25``, which is the maximum size of a single ``BatchWriteItem`` operation.
 This value